New York Fellowship Program

 The New York Fellowship Program enables artists, scholars, and arts specialists from Asia to live in New York City for a period of six months while receiving comprehensive logistical and programmatic support from ACC staff.
 This program is intended for research, exploration, and cultural immersion.
 It is not intended for exhibiting, performing, presenting, or other public activities.

 Logistical support includes: J-1 visa sponsorship, health insurance, a stipend for living and research expenses, and housing in a studio apartment in Manhattan.
-There are four start dates a year (Fall, Winter, Spring, and Summer) and applicants may indicate their preference in the application.
-The final schedule for successful candidates will be determined after the grant is awarded and will take into consideration programmatic recommendations and housing availability as well as the Fellow’s own schedule and preferences.
+There are four start dates a year (September, December, March, and June) and applicants may indicate their preference in the application.
+The confirmed start date will be determined after the grant is awarded and will take into consideration programmatic recommendations and housing availability as well as the Fellow’s own schedule and preferences.